Types of race discrimination

-When a decision based on race might not be discrimination
+When a decision on race might not be discrimination

-Racial harassment is when someone experiences bullying or unwanted behaviour related to race.
-The most common form of racial harassment at work is racist language.
+Racial harassment is when someone experiences unwanted behaviour related to race.
+A common example is racist language.

 To be harassment, the unwanted behaviour must have either:

-Dominique, who's French and has lived in the UK for a long time, moves to a new team at work.
-Several people in the new team regularly make fun of Dominique's accent and make comments and jokes about being French.
+Dominique, who's French, moves to a new team at work.
+Two people in the team regularly make fun of Dominique's accent and make comments and jokes about being French.
 Dominique is very offended by this and feels humiliated.

 When Dominique complains, their manager does not take it seriously and says people are only joking.
 Dominique feels this is not acceptable and decides to make a formal complaint.